pinballmap/pbm-react/README.md

 - Added ability to select more than one filter item in Recent Activity.
 - Added a Stern Insider Connected flag on eligible machines.
 If a machine has IC, no need to comment saying so - just tag it!
 - Removed PT Sans font in favor of more Nunito weights.
 And tweaked some colors.
+- Tablets can switch between portrait and landscape orientation.
 - Bug fixes!

 ### 5.2.28